WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 1. Remove the Config Profile and uninstall every app you've installed

-2. Back up your device with iTunes or Finder

-3. After backing up, restore your device in DFU mode
+2. After backing up, put your device in recovery mode and click on update

-4. Then all you need to do is plug your phone in, go on either Finder for macOS or iTunes for Windows and click on restore backup from your device's menu

-5. Now, follow the guide again
+3. Now, follow the guide again

 ### Method 3